simonjbeaumont/docker-xs-dev-dash/README.md

-# Ring3 Dashboard
+# docker-xs-dev-dash

-A docker container for the team information radiator dashboard using InfluxDB[1] and Grafana[2].
+A docker image for the Xenserver Ring3 team's information radiatory dashboard using InfluxDB[1] and Grafana[2].

 There are scripts to query the REST APIs of JIRA and Github to obtain open bug counts and pull-requests respectively.
 These write to a database in